karlo-babic/karlo-babic.github.io/fiction/stories/hypersol-caves.md

 That was insane.
 Maybe somebody is pranking me.
 No, the level of detail was too high.
 And what was that thing that was looking at me from the other side of the meadow?

 Maybe some fresh air will bring me back to my senses.
-I open the window and, through it, see the alien jungle and the meadow I saw in hyperspace.
+I open the window and, through it, see the alien jungle and the meadow I saw in Hyperspace.
 The being with no eyes still stands there, observing.